-It so happened that art is a permanent part of my life, and almost all I see I recompose and enhance in my mind in this captivating flow of existential vision.
+It so happened, that art is an essential part of my life, and almost all I see I recompose and enhance in my mind in this captivating flow of existential vision.

-My childhood room was full of art when I was five: my parents' apartment was packed with books, and among them art reproduction albums, which were stored in huge piles close to my bed, and I went to sleep with images from the greatest paintings, and with dreams to create some.
-I wanted to paint.
+My childhood room was full of art when I was five: my parents' apartment was packed with books, and among them art reproduction albums, which were stored in huge piles close to my bed for years, and I went to sleep with images in mind from the greatest paintings ever made, and with dreams to create others.
+I wanted to make pictures so much that I never doubted it would become my main occupation.
 The desire of visual expression of my worldview and of the abstract beauty I was able to perceive had followed me ever since.

 Early Introduction to Oils and Academic Drawing

 I started with oils at age six, and the first thing I painted under a guidance of a formally trained artist was an autumn oak tree.
 Then, I was introduced to gouache for sketches and studies, and practised academic figure and nature morte drawing in graphite.
 I hoped to be transferred to the best full time creative school in my city, where I could continue playing piano, while studying art in addition to standard subjects.
 Well, I got accepted, but we left the country before I could attend it.

 Starting Film Photography

 At 13, I was given a two-lens SLR, and developed my black and white film rolls and photographs in an improvised darkroom with semi-professional equipment.
 My first photograph was of an elegant white-red Collie, reflected in a wet asphalt surface - you could barely guess what it was.

 At that time, I was mostly interested in photographing and drawing kids of my age - flirting scenes, fashionable girls, and mysterious symbols.
 I remember designing paper money for an undercover school game in third grade, and making imaginary maps for a group of younger kids in fourth.